 The Coronavirus is certainly causing concern around the world.
 It seems like there’s news about it every minute of the day.
 We are closely following the situation and updating this article as well as our original Coronavirus in Hawaii article on a daily basis.

-Are there any cases of Coronavirus COVID-19 in Hawaii?
+How many cases of Coronavirus COVID-19 are in Hawaii?

-Through midday May 28, 2020, there have been 647, known, positive cases of the Coronavirus COVID-19 in Hawaii.
+Through midday August 10, 2020, there have been 3,638, known, positive Coronavirus COVID-19 cases in Hawaii.
 That is the cumulative total since the first case in early March.
-Over 591 of those patients have recovered and been released from isolation.
+The total number of deaths stands at 34.

 Positive COVID-19 cases have been identified on the islands of Oahu, Kauai, Maui, Molokai and Hawaii (Big) Island.
 The vast majority of COVID-19 cases are on Oahu, which is the most populated island.

 Over 80% of the cases were brought to Hawaii by residents who traveled outside of the state.
-We have more details and the timeline of cases on our page with Hawaii Coronavirus updates.
+The virus continues to spread in the community.

 What should I do if I have an upcoming trip to Hawaii?

-All visitors and residents arriving through Hawaiʻi’s airports will be required to complete a Hawaiʻi Department of Agriculture form that will be distributed onboard their flight.
+All visitors and residents arriving through Hawaiʻi’s airports will be required to complete a health screening and contact information form.
+Additionally, they will be required to sign an order for self quarantine.
 They will retain the form when disembarking the aircraft.
 Upon arrival, they will go through a checkpoint and present the completed form with a valid identification.
 Checkpoint staff will validate the form and issue documentation that certifies they cleared the checkpoint.
 The form also includes information on the mandatory requirements for the 14-day quarantine along with penalties.

 The mandatory 14-day self-quarantine orders are: